top of page

 Nathan DeWitte

-Nathan is a Sophomore from Alexandria, VA.
+Nathan is a junior from Alexandria, VA.
 He is majoring in Politics and Economics.
 Outside of the Political Review, he plays on the Washington and Lee varsity baseball team.
 In his free time he enjoys hiking around Lexington and spending time outdoors.

 Editors